 Maybe it will inspire you to get back to viewing your home in a different way; as a place that welcomes laughter, beauty, celebration… a dwelling place where memories are made and traditions are honored.

 Or this series may simply serve as a reminder of why you chose to make your home, your ministry.
-It is easy to lose sight of this calling (let’s get this straight if you have children you’ve been called) in the midst of sick kids, tantrums, sleepless nights, back talking teen… But our work, our role, our presences is not insignificant.
-It is home to those little hearts, it’s a safe haven and refuge because you’ve worked hard to make it that way.
+It is easy to lose sight of this calling (let’s get this straight if you have children you’ve been called) in the midst of sick kids, tantrums, sleepless nights, and a teen with an attitude.
+But our work, our role, and our presence are not insignificant.
+This work is “home” to those little hearts, it’s a safe haven and refuge because you’ve put effort into making it that way.

 My prayer is that these tools will help us set up a strong foundation so we can rise above the daily circumstances and life changes.
 Not all of the tips and ideas will work with your family, your personality or your wiring but don’t be afraid to step out of your norm and try something new.
 Maybe it will be the thing that clicks with your family.